Cleaning: Does It Really Matter?

 Dry Cleaning of Cable

 You can apply moderate pressure to a cassette cleaner to wipe the connector end with a cleaning cloth.
 For angled physical contact (APC) polished connectors, always ensure that the whole end-face surface makes contact with the cloth.
-This process will remove contamination caused by airborne particles and should be done initially.
-Check the connector end-face for remaining dirt afterwards.
+This process will remove contamination caused by airborne particles and should be done first.
+Check the connector end-face for remaining dirt afterward.

 Using Wet Cleaning

-Moist the part of a lint free cloth using an alcohol-based fiber optic cleaning solution.
+Moisten the part of a lint-free cloth using an alcohol-based fiber optic cleaning solution.
 Apply moderate pressure, then wipe the end-face against the moist area and then into dry parts to remove any dirt from the end-face.

 Wet Cleaning Tips

 Put in the moist cleaning stick with an alcohol-based fiber optic cleaning solution into the adapter until it makes contact with the connector on the other end.
 Spin the cleaning stick with slight pressure in one rotating motion as it is removed from the adapter.

 How to Clean a Contaminated Multi-Fiber Array Connector (MPO) and Adapter?

 You can go ahead and purchase special cleaners that you can use for unpinned (PC and APC) or unpinned MPO connectors.
 For APC MPO connectors, make sure that the whole end-face surface touches the cleaning cloth.
 Another technique is to use reel-based MPO In-bulkhead cleaners, which are exclusively made for cleaning MPO connectors.